 A technical feat

-Did you know that machines which operate the Tower’s lifts are more than a century old?
+Did you know that the hydraulic machines which operate the Tower’s lifts (at the East and West pillars) are more than a century old?
 Of course they’ve been restored and computerised since but they are still in use !

-These imposing hydraulic machines designed by Gustave Eiffel are located in the basement but are not open to the public, except on certain Heritage Days or for guided tours.
+These imposing hydraulic machines designed by Gustave Eiffel are located in the basement.

 In 1929, at the suggestion of Général Ferrié an application was submitted for a bust of Gustave Eiffel to be made.

 Created by the sculptor Antoine Bourdelle (assisted by the architects Auguste Perret and André Granet), the bust was inaugurated on 2 May by the Secretary of State for postal and telecommunications services in the presence of a host of scientific personalities and members of the Eiffel family.

 You can see this bust at the foot of the Eiffel Tower, at the corner of the North pillar.

 Do you have a question about visiting the Eiffel Tower ?

 Located at the West pillar of the monument, there’s an information desk where you can pick up all sorts of useful leaflets about the Tower.

 When you need to eat in a hurry, the buffets at the foot of the Eiffel Tower offer a varied range of savoury and sweet options and drinks that will be popular with kids and grown-ups alike.
 Other dining options can be found on the 1st and 2nd floors.